 Can I get the same benefits from a vacancy pastor as from an intentional interim minister?

 A vacancy pastor does meet certain needs of congregations, but is not trained to provide ministry, insight and guidance during the times of transition or crisis.

 What is the involvement of the district?

 Some districts provide and sustain an Intentional Interim Ministry program that includes consultation and supervision.
 In all cases, the district president and staff will be involved in helping to determine the need for an intentional interim minister and, additionally, help the congregation formulate goals and parameters for the interim period.
 The district can also assist in identifying an intentional interim minister to serve the congregation.

 What is the structure of Intentional Interim Ministry training?

 What is the process a church will go through?

-There are five interactive areas of development (or focus points) a congregation will typically explore through its Transition Team during the Intentional Interim Ministry process.
-(See: www.centerforcongregationalhealth)
+There are five interactive areas of development (or focus points) a congregation will typically explore through its Transition Team during the Intentional Interim Ministry period.
+See:

-- Reviewing its historical heritage with honesty and transparency – talking through the disputes, strengths and challenges, and the positives and negatives of past pastorates.
+- Heritage - Reviewing its historical heritage with appreciation, honesty, and transparency - talking through the issues, strengths, and challenges of the past to be able to go forward.